Hounfor/The-Big-Deal-Add-On/README.md

 – In version 1.5, another small flashpoint campaign was added to start the game, aimed at medium and medium-light companies.
 TIME FOR SPITE AND VIOLENCE!

+– Version 1.6 adds a third flashpoint campaign that you can start in the Raman system.

-– 17 new events, 7 of which are random, and it's up to you whether they happen or not.
+– 22 new events, 8 of which are random, and it's up to you whether they happen or not.

-– 47 new BattleMechs: all ‘Mechs previously featured in the Oldtimer Pack + 3 new unique chassis, which can only be obtained once.
+– 55 new BattleMechs: all ‘Mechs previously featured in the Oldtimer Pack + 3 new unique chassis, which can only be obtained once.
 However, you may not get it, it all depends on your choice...

 – Several new Ronin Mechwarriors.